-- The course web-site is accessible through the University of Toronto Quercus. - PDF copies of the main references / readings are already available in the course website. - Lecture slides are available in the course website. - I will use the course web-site as a means of communication with the class. - I recommend you check the announcements regularly.
+- The course web-site is accessible through the UofT Quercus. - PDF copies of the main references / readings are already available in the course website. - Lecture slides are available in the course website. - I will use the course web-site as a means of communication with the class. - I recommend you check the announcements regularly.